Migrants sleep in Chicago police stations as shelters strain | Politics

 Chicago's new mayor is grappling with how to house hundreds of migrants arriving on buses from the U.S.-Mexico border, with some sleeping in police stations and shelters strained after border crossings rose earlier this month.

+On Thursday, Texas began busing migrants to Denver, where Democratic Mayor Michael Hancock is already struggling to house new arrivals.
+New York City Mayor Eric Adams, another Democrat, has called on the Biden administration to provide more funding to cities.

-Adams suspended some of the city's right-to-shelter rules last week, citing the strain of housing asylum seekers, and is considering using school gyms as shelters.
+Adams suspended some of New York's right-to-shelter rules last week, citing the strain of housing asylum seekers, and is considering using school gyms as shelters.
 Chicago Mayor Brandon Johnson, a Democrat who took office on Monday, reaffirmed the city's commitment to welcoming asylum seekers in his inauguration speech, saying "there's enough room for everyone."

 Johnson's Democratic predecessor, Lori Lightfoot, declared a state of emergency earlier this month, calling migrant arrivals a "humanitarian crisis" and pressing for more federal assistance.
 Dean Wynne, who owns a Chicago building serving as a temporary shelter for nearly 200 migrants, said families were "subdued and quiet" on the first day they arrived.